nikitavoloboev/data/focusing/rules.md

 - Interlink pages to guide the reader.
 - Don't repeat myself.
 Link.
 Keep files lowercased.
 - Only keep links that are private in bookmarks.
 Everything else is shared either in wiki or [curated lists](https://github.com/learn-anything/curated-lists).
+- Don't append `#readme` to GitHub repos that are not curated lists, simple readmes.

 ## Share files